On average, I answer about 15 to 20 comments/emails a day about website builders, and a big chunk of those are SEO related.

 - Most top website builders will automatically create a redirect for you when changing URL slugs to avoid generating 404 pages.
 In my opinion, Squarespace should, at least, show a warning to users when they change the URL.

-But let me share with you a couple of tips than can improve your SEO performance with Squarespace.
+But let me share with you a couple of tips that can improve your SEO performance with Squarespace.

 7 + 5 SEO Tips for Squarespace Sites